dmwm1024/WinLossTracker/README.md

 On the form, the box containing "{W} - {L} - {D}" is customizable.
 It will insert your Wins/Losses/Draws in place of the {W} etc. (first letter of whichever it is).
 You don't have to have them all, and you can add/change the existing text.

 *assuming a current record of 3 wins and 1 loss*

 Example: Today's Record: {W} - {L}

 Output: Today's Record: 3 - 1

 The keybinds are presently +, -, and * on the numpad.

+- You do not have to tab out to update.
+If you Win, press +...
+Lose, press -, Draw, press *